scateu/GNURadioForRaspberryPiOnArchlinux/README.md

-GNURadio prebuilt packages for Raspberry Pi on Archlinux
+GNURadio prebuilt packages for Raspberry Pi on Archlinux armv6h
 ========================================================

 Intro
 -----
 scateu@gmail.com

-To install GNURadio on Raspberry Pi(archlinuxarm), you just need to
+To install GNURadio on Raspberry Pi(archlinux armv6h), you just need to

     yaourt -S gnuradio